Josh Spence

-Career
+Playing career

 Spence enrolled at Central Arizona College, and played for their baseball team in 2007 and 2008.
 He was selected in 25th round of the 2008 draft by the Arizona Diamondbacks but did not sign.
 He transferred to Arizona State University to play for the Sun Devils for the 2009 season going 10–1 with a 2.37 ERA, where he joined Mike Leake and Seth Blair in the Sun Devils' starting rotation.
 He was selected in the 3rd round of the 2009 draft by the Los Angeles Angels of Anaheim, but did not sign.
 He sat out the 2010 ASU season with an undetermined injury.
 After the 2010 season, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

+San Diego Padres

-He was drafted by the Padres in the ninth round of the 2010 Major League Baseball Draft, and signed with them for a $100,000 bonus.
+Spence was drafted by the San Diego Padres in the ninth round, with the 274th overall selection, of the 2010 Major League Baseball draft, and signed with them for a $100,000 bonus.

 He was called up by San Diego on 21 June 2011, after they designated Luis Durango for assignment to make room for him on the 40-man roster.

-Spence made his debut on 25 June 2011 in the top of the ninth inning against the Atlanta Braves; he faced three All-Stars in Jason Heyward, Chipper Jones, and Brian McCann, setting them down in order.
-He became the 29th Australian to reach the Majors and first pitcher since Rich Thompson debuted for the Angels in 2007.
+Spence made his debut on 25 June in the top of the ninth inning against the Atlanta Braves; he faced three All-Stars in Jason Heyward, Chipper Jones, and Brian McCann, setting them down in order.
+Spence became the 29th Australian to reach the Majors and first pitcher since Rich Thompson debuted for the Angels in 2007.

+Spence made 11 appearances for San Diego in 2012, recording a 4.35 ERA with 10 strikeouts across 10 1/3 innings pitched.
+On November 2, 2012, Spence was designated for assignment by the Padres.

+New York Yankees

-The Padres designated Spence for assignment after the 2012 season.
-The New York Yankees claimed Spence off waivers on 6 November.
-He was designated for assignment by the Yankees on 14 December.
-He signed a minor league deal with the Miami Marlins in December 2013.
-On 1 April 2014, he was assigned to AAA New Orleans Zephyrs.
-He was released on 20 May 2014.
+The New York Yankees claimed Spence off waivers on 6 November 2012.
+He was designated for assignment by the Yankees on 14 December, following the signing of Kevin Youkilis.
+Spence cleared waivers and was sent outright to the Triple-A Scranton/Wilkes-Barre Yankees on 18 December.
+In 33 appearances for Scranton in 2013, he compiled a 3.98 ERA with 41 strikeouts over 43 innings of work.
+Spence was released by the Yankees organization on 3 August 2013.

+Miami Marlins

+On 29 December 2013, Spence signed a minor league contract with the Miami Marlins.
+On 1 April 2014, he was assigned to Triple-A New Orleans Zephyrs, for whom he posted a 3.97 ERA with 12 strikeouts across 11 appearances out of the bullpen.
+Spence was released by the Marlins organization on 20 May.

+Amarillo Sox

 Spence signed with the Amarillo Sox of the American Association of Independent Professional Baseball following his release.
-He is currently the Minor League Pitching Coach for the San Diego Padres short season affiliate.
+In 3 starts for the Sox, he struggled to an 18.69 ERA with 3 strikeouts across 4 1/3 innings pitched.